phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 ## Setup

 Linux x64 and MacOS (untested) binaries are available in [GitHub releases](https://github.com/phiresky/ripgrep-all/releases).
 Make sure you have [ripgrep](https://github.com/BurntSushi/ripgrep#installation) installed.
-The releases currently don't include other binaries you may need (rg, pandoc, etc.), but it will warn you when that happens.
+The releases currently don't include other binaries you may need (rg, pandoc, pdftotext, ffmpeg), but it will warn you when that happens.

 For Arch Linux, I have packaged rga in the AUR: [`yay -S ripgrep-all`](https://aur.archlinux.org/packages/ripgrep-all/)

 rga should compile with stable Rust.
-To install it, run (your OSes equivalent of)
+To build it, run (your OSes equivalent of)

 ```console
 ~$ apt install build-essential pandoc poppler-utils ffmpeg ripgrep